hanseungwook/not-so-biggan-decoder/README.md

 ## Models
 Modified UNet-based decoder models are all placed within the submodule Pytorch-UNet.
 You may need to run the following commands in order to pull from the submodule codebase.

+If the submodule structure is incompatible for the anonymized GitHub repository, the Pytorch-UNet repository is located here: https://anonymous.4open.science/r/484d57ea-7841-4c8d-bf1c-0dc1c24f2362/

 ```bash
 git submodule init
 git submodule update